Managed Risk Scanner FAQUpdated Feb 22, 2024

 Credentialed detection — If configured, the scanner connects using customer-supplied credentials to obtain a list of installed software, and then the version check NVTs run against that list.

-Tip: This detection can find vulnerabilities that are not remotely exploitable, such as an Adobe Acrobat vulnerability.
+Tip: This detection can find vulnerabilities that are not remotely exploitable, for example an Adobe Acrobat vulnerability.

-Weak or default password checking — Services that have a sign-in prompt, such as SSH or web pages, or services that collect credentials as part of protocol, like SMB, are tested against default or weak passwords, like
+Weak or default password checking — Services that have a sign-in prompt, for example SSH or web pages, or services that collect credentials as part of protocol, for example SMB, are tested against default or weak passwords.
+For example,

-Note: These scans can negatively impact services with lockout policies, so you may need to disable these types of scans on those devices.
+Note: These scans can negatively impact services with lockout policies.
+You can disable these types of scans on those devices.

-A: Using the provided schedules, the scanner gets the list of targets to look for.
-Using the list of targets and the data from the DenyList, it attempts to determine if relevant machines are online by sending out Address Resolution Protocol (ARP), Internet Control Message Protocol (ICMP), and Transmission Control Protocol (TCP) packets and monitoring for any responses.
+A: Using the provided schedules, the scanner obtains a list of targets to look for.
+Using the list of targets and the data from the denylist, the scanner attempts to determine if relevant machines are online by sending out Address Resolution Protocol (ARP), Internet Control Message Protocol (ICMP), and Transmission Control Protocol (TCP) packets, and then monitoring for responses.